Mountain and panoramic views; wildflowers; wildlife; waterfalls

 The western portion of the Skyline Trail and its several side trails offer expansive views of the Nisqually Glacier and the vast furrow it has gouged into the mountainside at the head of the Nisqually River.
 The short (and also fully paved) Nisqually Vista Trail offers forest-fringed views directly up the glacier’s maw.
 Nisqually Vista Trail, August 09, 2019.

-Climbing north, the Skyline, Moraine, Glacier Vista, and Pebble Creek trails offer increasingly panoramic views of Mt.
+Climbing north, the Skyline, Moraine, Glacier Vista, and Pebble Creek trails offer increasingly expansive views of Mt.
 Rainier and the harsh mountaintop environment just steps beyond the burgeoning meadows below.
 Skyline Trail, August 06, 2019.

 Witness the birth of a river from the Skyline, Glacier Vista, and Pebble Creek trails as this massive waterfall — barely visible in the foregoing photo — courses off the Nisqually Glacier to form the Nisqually River.
 Glacier Vista Trail, August 06, 2019.